jmlipman/jmlipman.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome!"
+title: "Current Project: Rodent Lesion Segmentation with Deep Learning"
-excerpt: " Current Project: Rodent Lesion Segmentation with Deep Learning"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/